 Security: Cloud EUC significantly enhances data security by centralizing applications and information in the cloud rather than on endpoint devices.
 Only screen updates (in pixels) and user input travel between the cloud and the device, so no sensitive data is stored on laptops, tablets, or phones [1].
 This reduces the risk of data loss or theft (for example, if a device is lost or stolen) and enables IT to enforce security policies, such as encryption, access control, and backups, in a single, centralized location.

 Accessibility: EUC enhances accessibility by enabling authorized users to access their desktops or apps from virtually any location and on almost any device.
 Whether an employee is on a home PC, a tablet while traveling, or a shared computer, they can log into their cloud-hosted workspace and find the same applications and data ready to use [6].
-This “work from anywhere” capability not only boosts user productivity and flexibility but also ensures that work isn’t tied to a specific physical machine or office, making the organization more resilient and agile.
+This work from anywhere capability not only boosts user productivity and flexibility but also ensures that work isn’t tied to a specific physical machine or office, making the organization more resilient and agile.

-Simplified IT Management: From an IT perspective, cloud EUC streamlines the management of user computing environments.
+Simplified IT management: From an IT perspective, cloud EUC streamlines the management of user computing environments.
 Instead of updating and troubleshooting hundreds of individual PCs, administrators can keep a golden image or a set of applications in the cloud and deploy updates centrally.
 AWS EUC services allow apps and desktops to be managed in one place, reducing the complexity of software distribution, patching, and hardware refresh cycles [1].
 Scaling up or down is also easier — new users can be added with a few clicks, and resources can be right-sized or turned off when not needed, resulting in more efficient use of IT resources and lower costs over time.

 In summary, end-user computing in the cloud is a game changer for organizations seeking to provide secure, anywhere access to work resources.
 AWS’s suite of EUC services exemplifies how the cloud can deliver desktops and applications as an on-demand utility – with robust security, global accessibility, and simplified management – ultimately empowering end users and IT departments alike.
 By utilizing AWS EUC solutions, such as WorkSpaces, AppStream 2.0, and WorkLink, companies can enhance workforce agility and productivity while maintaining strict control over data and compliance in a cloud-first environment.
 [3].